The Letters of Paul in their Roman Literary Context: Reception

 Australian independent researcher Neil Godfrey wrote that the study "raises questions that go beyond" authenticity and dating.
 He noted that if scholars can no longer discern "a wandering charismatic preacher" working his way to Rome, then "what do we have in his place?"
 Godfrey summarized Livesey's argument structure, explaining that she demonstrates how arguments for authenticity are "circular and grounded more in conservative piety than independent evidence."
 He emphasized her comparison of Paul's letters with Roman letter-writing practices, noting how elite training prepared authors to create characters and situations that seemed "so real" and "personal."
 Godfrey highlighted Livesey's case that the letters were "intended for general publication" from their creation by a school of educated elites.
 He concluded that while Livesey's argument does not provide "indisputable, concrete piece of evidence" for a mid-second century date, it "has fewer unsupported assumptions" than arguments for authenticity and appeals more directly to external evidence.

 Writing for Secular Web's Secular Frontier, Canadian writer John MacDonald described the book as "a paradigm shift" for its "placement of the letters in Marcion's second century Roman school" and for its challenge to received assumptions about Pauline authorship.
 MacDonald highlighted Livesey's demonstration that traditional use of Paul's letters for historical reconstruction was "not the original way the letters were interpreted" and her argument that "there is no evidence of the historical Paul."
 He emphasized her conclusion that the earliest known collection arises only in Marcion's Apostolikon, supporting a mid-second-century origin, and noted that the book "raises fundamental questions about the very existence of Paul."

-Shirley Paulson hosted Livesey for the Early Christian Texts podcast, where Livesey explained her methodology and conclusions.
-During the interview, Livesey described how "authenticity of the letters was inadequately and uncritically determined" and argued that standard scholarship could not "make a good case that the letters were authentic."
-She addressed concerns about the implications for Christian faith, suggesting that "historicity was a central factor" represents "a modern hang up" rather than an ancient concern.

 American New Testament scholar M. David Litwa published a review on his professional site in July 2025.
 Litwa acknowledged that Livesey "successfully argues that one cannot use Paul's letters as proof for the historicity of their claimed author," but noted that "she has not proved that Paul didn't exist."
 He characterized her criterion of external verification as "reasonable, but perhaps too strict," given that many church historical figures lack attestation outside ecclesiastical sources.
 One commentator also observed that the letters' elaborate details seem unusual for fabricated correspondence, noting they contain "doctrinally irrelevant folksy details" that differ from typical ancient pseudepigraphic practices.